-🗰 Fundraising
+→ Fundraising

-- > Schools may participate in online fundraising projects only. - > There will be no deliveries of goods to the school. - > Any deliveries involved in the fundraising must be made directly to the students' homes. - > No cash will be accepted by the school.
+- Any fundraising within the school must be online no materials brought into the school for distribution or sale. - > There will be no deliveries of goods to the school. - Any deliveries involved in the fundraising must be made directly to the students' homes. - No cash will be accepted by the school. - > No in-person fundraising events will be conducted by school staff at alternate sites.